geaz/simplyRetro-Z5/README.md

 # simplyRetro Z5

-This repository contains everything to rebuild the *simplyRetro - Z5*.
+This repository contains everything to rebuild the *simplyRetro Z5*.
 The *Z5* is my first attempt to build a custom emulation handheld from scratch.

-I maintained a really small [build log](https://www.3dgeeks.club/d/32-retro-boy-a-raspberry-pi-zero-handheld) in the 3DGeeks forum.
+I maintained a really small [build log](https://www.3dgeeks.club/d/32-simplyretro-z5-a-raspberry-pi-zero-handheld/) in the 3DGeeks forum.

 ![simplyRetro Z5](https://raw.githubusercontent.com/geaz/simplyRetro-Z5/master/images/cover.jpg)

 ## Warning
 This is my first self desinged retro handheld.
 So please be aware that it could contain some flaws.
 Furthermore you should be able to handle a soldering iron and you have to understand basic circuits, if you want to rebuild the Z5.
+Please make sure that you understand the steps in the build section, before you decide to rebuild the handheld.

 ## Features
 - Custom 3D printed shell